Close

 • Attend a military service academy.
 Each branch of the military has a four-year university that offers full scholarships to its students.
 Graduates serve as commissioned officers in the military.
 Acceptance into these academies is highly competitive.

 • Advance through the enlisted ranks.
-Enlistees may use their military education benefits to earn a four-year degree, then apply to officer school.
+Enlistees may use their military education benefits to earn a four-year degree, and then apply to officer school.

 • Receive a direct commission after earning a professional degree, such as a medical, law or religious studies degree.
 Direct commission officers are required to attend officer training.
 This is a good option for civilians who want to serve their country and who have special skills to offer.